Trevor Dawson: Business career

 In 1896, he left the Royal Navy to join the armaments firm Vickers as ordnance superintendent, becoming a director in 1898, and managing director in 1906.
 He remained in this post until his death.
 He was also chairman of Chilworth Gunpowder from 1900 and was a director of many of Vickers' subsidiaries, including Canadian Vickers, Vickers-Terni in Italy, and the Placencias Arsenal in Spain.
 Other directorships included Wolseley Motors and William Beardmore & Co.
 He participated in the development of the Vickers machine gun, co-inventing the muzzle booster together with J. Ramsay in 1904.
+Another invention by Dawson in 1927 concerned a vehicle drive system, and in particular the patent GB265898, which described an invention for a combined wheel-cum-track-drive system.

 He retained close connections with the Royal Navy (his commission on the Emergency List was restored in 1902) and the British Government and sat on a number of government committees.
 He also collected intelligence for the Admiralty on his foreign trips, including one occasion when he skated around the ice-bound dockyards of Kiel to see the German naval ships under construction.
 He was knighted on 13 December 1909.

 During the First World War, his prominence in the armaments industry naturally increased even further.
 Although he retained the trust of the government, Vickers, along with other armaments firms, was accused of charging too much.
 His standing was also damaged by the so-called 'dope scandal'.
 In 1915-1916, Dawson aided the MP and speculator Grant Morden in setting up the British Cellulose and Chemical Manufacturing Company.
 The value of the shares was later pushed up by unscrupulous means to an artificially high level, until they were worth £14 10s in 1918 (having originally been worth 6d each).
 This blatant war profiteering was investigated by a parliamentary select committee in 1918 and an official inquiry chaired by Lord Sumner in 1919.